Carlosrincong/AWS-Solutions-Architect-Associate/IAM/README.md

 AWS Identity and Access Management (IAM) is an AWS service that helps you manage access to your AWS account and resources.

+# Credentials
+- User name and password: You should define a password policy for all of your IAM users to enforce strong password
+- MFA (Multi-factor authentication) is an additional layer of security for accessing AWS services.
+- Access Keys (access key ID and a secret key):  to make programmatic calls to AWS using the AWS CLI or the AWS SDKs.

 # IAM Policies
 To manage access to identities (authentication) and provide permissions (authorization) to AWS services and resources. permission over resources can comes with specific conditions if you want.
 Permissiones are assigned to **Principals** or **resources** to do **actions** over **resources** or by **users**.
 - If the identity-based policy allows a certain action but the resource-based policy does not, the result will be a deny.
 - IAM user, role, or federated user is denied access by default, they must be explicitly allowed to perform an action
 - If a permissions boundary, AWS Organizations SCP, or session policy is present, it might override the allow with an implicit deny.

-There are six types of IAM Policies:
+- There are six types of IAM Policies:
 ## Grants
 ### IAM Policies (Identity-based)
 Identity-based policies are managed and inline policies attached to IAM identities (users, groups to which users belong, or roles).